TinaTe/ReaderReviewNetworks/README.md

-This is the website repository for the presentation of my master's thesis. and now we are configuring it.
+This is the website repository for the web presentation of my master's thesis.